feiskyer/kubernetes/docs/hyperstack/user-guide.md

 nginx     10.254.223.206                 8078/TCP   app=nginx   10m
 ```

-Whose cluster service `10.254.223.206:8078` can be only visited on Pods in namespace `ns1`
+Vluster service `10.254.223.206:8078` can be only visited on Pods in namespace `ns1`.

 Now let's create another service `nginx2-ns1.yaml`.
 It's the same configuration as `nginx` service, but with externalIP `23.23.0.30`

 ```yaml
 apiVersion: v1